 When you start shopping for the best composting toilet, then the quality of its venting must become your top priority.
 There must be a significant quantity of air flowing over the compost you create to prevent odors from building within the basin.

-Even the best models with high-quality seals will begin to produce voters if there is zero air movement over the waste being stored.
+Even the best models with high-quality seals will begin to produce smells if there is zero air movement over the waste being stored.

 The top models in this category will also provide an automatic stirring mechanism that will help to keep the waste moving as another way to prevent odor buildup.
 It will also reduce the chances of unhealthy bacteria or parasite exposure because air continues to flow through the solid particle clumps as it turns.
 Manual options are available too, but it is worth the investment to get this automatic feature if you can afford it.